 This project preserves two-thirds of the site as open green space for the community with commemoration of the park's history, and one-third will become new housing for more than 1,100 undergraduate students and permanent supportive housing for more than 100 extremely low-income persons.
 We invite you to learn more about a vibrant new future for People’s Park.

-The campus is committed to providing better solutions for unhoused people than sleeping outdoors in unsafe and unsanitary conditions.
-The campus is committed to proceeding with construction only after having a plan in place that will offer access to shelter and services to all the people currently sleeping in the park.
+The project also reflects the university's long-standing efforts to support those in need and its commitment to providing better solutions for unhoused people than sleeping outdoors in unsafe and unsanitary conditions.
+The campus committed to proceed with construction only after having a plan in place that offers access to shelter and services to all the people currently sleeping in the park.
+On March 9, 2022, the campus, the City of Berkeley, and community partners announced a unified plan that honors all these commitments -- and more:

 - Interim housing for people currently living in People’s Park with services that support a transition to permanent housing.